Aswinsaipalakonda/clientura-elegance-landing/README.md

 **Use your preferred IDE**

-The only requirement is having Node.js & npm installed
+The only requirement is having Node.js & npm

 Follow these steps: